hplieninger/ItemResponseTrees/README.md

 ## ItemResponseTrees

-ItemResponseTrees is an R package that allows to fit IR-tree models in Mplus or mirt.
+ItemResponseTrees is an R package that allows to fit IR-tree models in Mplus, mirt, or TAM.
 If you’re unfamiliar with IR-trees, the paper of [Böckenholt (2012)](https://dx.doi.org/10.1037/a0028111) is a good starting point.
 If you’re familiar with the class of IR-tree models, this tutorial will get you started.
 The package automates some of the